fbpic/fbpic/docs/source/install/install_juwels.rst

 directly with Anaconda: ``mpich`` and ``mpi4py``

-You can install mpi4py directly with pip and it will be built against the MPI library that is loaded on the cluster via the modules (so either the standard ParaStationMPI or MVAPICH2 for GPUs).
+You can install mpi4py directly with pip and it will be built against the MPI library that is loaded on the cluster via the modules.

 ::

-   pip install mpi4py
+   pip install mpi4py --no-cache-dir

 You can check if the correct MPI is linked by opening a ``python`` shell and checking: